Plingaas/UR10-IFCO-Crate-Picking/readme.md

 The system autonomously:

-- Detects crates in RGBD images
+- Detects crates in RGB images with YOLO
 - Estimates crate poses
 - Plans and executes robot pick-and-place motions
+- Verifies stacking with ML

 ## Requirements